1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 [^liskov]: This is indeed a pretty vague definition.
 The [Wikipedia page](https://en.wikipedia.org/wiki/Liskov_substitution_principle) goes much more in depth about the formalities.

 [^refinements]: Actually, these refinements we are referring to are usually thought of as preconditions on the parameters and postconditions on the returns.
-But I feel it makes more sense when looked as if they were actual types that a language just happens to not be able to express.
+But I feel it makes more sense when looked at as if they were actual subtypes that a language just happens to not be able to express.
 Look up refinement types!

 [^sets_conds]: You can imagine that every function type actually takes another type parameter, one for a set of preconditions, whose subtyping rules follow that of the superset relation.
 Likewise, postconditions would follow the subset relation.